Testing the MAP sensor on the 1995-1996 1.5L Toyota Tercel is not difficult.

 Place your multimeter in Volts DC mode.

-Connect the red multimeter test lead to the ORG/GRN wire of the MAP sensor's connector.
+Connect the red multimeter test lead to the PNK wire of the MAP sensor's connector.

 CASE 3: The multimeter DID NOT register any voltage.
-This test result doesn't condemn the MAP sensor as bad just yet.
+In the majority of cases this test results usually indicates that the MAP sensor is defective.

 But to be sure that it is defective, we need to make sure that the MAP sensor is getting 5 Volts DC from the fuel injection computer of your Toyota Tercel.
 For this test go to: TEST 2: Making Sure The MAP Sensor Is Getting 5 Volts.